Bertodemus/LeopardLightning/README.md

-WHEN I click “Generate”, the event will be created for others to debate on WHEN I click "All Events", I am presented with the main page THEN I can see all the couch, table and turf events with an individualized description WHEN I click on an event button I am redirected to that event's specific page THEN I am able to see the two teams/players who are competing and who members are voting for, and why they believe their choice will win
+WHEN I click “Generate”, the event will be created for others to debate on WHEN I click "All Events", I am presented with the main page THEN I can see all the couch, table and turf events with an individualized description WHEN I click on the event button I am redirected to that event's specific page THEN I am able to see the two teams/players who are competing and who members are voting for, and why they believe their choice will win
-WHEN I want to debate the winners, I make a comment in the comment box THEN I click on the corresponding button associated with who I think will win WHEN the button is clicked the comment will get populated to the appropriate column and my vote is cast SO I can compete and connect with others, anywhere anytime.
+WHEN I want to join the debate, I make a comment in the comment box THEN I click on the corresponding button associated with who I think will win WHEN the button is clicked the comment will appear and the vote will populate to the correct choice SO I can compete and connect with others, anywhere anytime.
 ```